The roller coaster came to a sudden stop. With eyes closed, Timmy screamed as his hand gripped the armbar.

-You shall remember all the way which the Lord your God has led you in the wilderness these forty years, that He might humble you, testing you, to know what was in your heart, whether you would keep His commandments or not.~Deuteronomy 8:2 NASB
+You shall remember all the way which the Lord your God has led you in the wilderness these forty years, that He might humble you, testing you, to know what was in your heart, whether you would keep His commandments or not.

-One morning I woke up thinking about a scripture that had been placed on my wife’s heart a few days before, Deuteronomy 8:2.
-Initially, I read this verse while temporarily staying in a hotel due to a flood at our home.
-The Lord had placed this on my heart then, and it excited me to know God had also given my wife the same verse.
-It was as if God was saying, “Let Me remind you both to remember My ways.”
+One morning, I awoke, thinking about this scripture God had placed on my wife’s heart a few days before.
+God had earlier placed it on my heart while I temporarily stayed in a hotel because of a flood at our home.
+It was as if God were saying, “Let Me remind you both to remember My ways.”
 At the time, I needed to refocus.

-I never want to forget where the Lord is amid uncertainty.
-I felt the Lord gave me a reconnection to the vision–that His desires, not mine, is what I should follow.
-Interestingly enough, this came at a pinnacle point.
-I had just gone through a disappointment to my flesh about something I felt Lord leading me to begin, but His answer was “Not yet.”
+I never want to forget the Lord during uncertain times.
+The Lord reconnected me to the truth that His desires, not mine, are what I should follow.
+This came at a pinnacle point.
+I had just passed through the disappointment of feeling God say “Not yet” to something I felt Him leading me to begin.

-Do you need to refocus on God?
-Do so today.
+In what ways do you need to refocus on God?

 Father God, I thank You for the reminder to keep going regardless of uncertainty.
-Help me to not stop, turn around, or forget how You have led us in times past.
-Lord, help me never to lose sight of Your vision for me.
-Teach me to never become distracted by the blessings, or fall back to the known path which leads to destruction.
+So, help me not to stop, turn around, or forget how You have led me in the past.
+Help me never to lose sight of Your vision for me.
+Teach me never to become distracted by the blessings or fall back to the known path that leads to destruction.
+In Jesus’ name, amen.

 Copyright 2021: Refocus: Charles E. Maldon, Jr.: All Rights Reserved